dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

 ### Specify a scan region

-By default, the barcode reader will search the whole image for barcodes.
-This can lead to poor performance especially when dealing with high-resolution images.
-You can speed up the recognition process by restricting the scanning region.
+By default, the whole image will be searched.
+This is time-consuming especially when dealing with high-resolution images.
+Users can speed up the recognition process by restricting the scanning region.

-To specify a region, you will need to define an area.
+To specify a region, users need to define an area.
 The following code shows how to create a template string and define the region.

 ```python
    license_key = "<your license key here>"